dee-wright/iowa-liquor-sales-analysis/README.md

 Are there any locations that have purchases beyond what their population would suggest?

 ### Datasets
-Liquor Sales Data, accessed from the Iowa Open Data Platform, https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy on 11/18/2023
+[Liquor Sales Data](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy), accessed from the Iowa Open Data Platform on 11/18/2023
-Iowa County Population Data, accessed from the US Census Bureau, https://www.census.gov/data/datasets/time-series/demo/popest/2020s-counties-total.html on 11/24/2023
+[Iowa County Population Data](https://www.census.gov/data/datasets/time-series/demo/popest/2020s-counties-total.html), accessed from the US Census Bureau on 11/24/2023
-Geospatial Data, accessed from Iowa Geospatial Data, https://geodata.iowa.gov/datasets/8a1c2d500d8847d79aa47d45d44eb133_0/explore on 11/25/2023
+[Geospatial Data](https://geodata.iowa.gov/datasets/8a1c2d500d8847d79aa47d45d44eb133_0/explore), accessed from Iowa Geospatial Data on 11/25/2023

 ### Scripts
 Filtering Dataset to the Scope of the Project